FirasMoalla/chatbot/README.md

-# Getting started with PHP on IBM Cloud
+# Getting started with PHP and Watson Chatbot on IBM Cloud

 This lab will take you through the steps to get started with a simple PHP application for a Chatbot in IBM Cloud and help you:
 - Set up a development environment